GED Testing Information

 General Educational Development Credential (GED)

-The fee, in Georgia, for the GED test is $32 for each sub-test or $160 for the entire battery of tests.
-Scholarships may be available to eligible students who are enrolled in a GED program and meet minimum requirements.
+The fee, in Georgia, for the GED® test is $40 for each sub-test or $160 for the entire battery of tests.
+Scholarships may be available to eligible students who are enrolled in a GED® program and meet minimum requirements.

-Ogeechee Technical College will begin offering computer-based GED (CBT) testing July of 2012.
-A debit or credit card is required to register for computer-based GED testing.
+A debit or credit card is required for computer-based GED® testing.
 If you fail to test on the day for which you have scheduled a CBT, you will forfeit your registration fees.
 Ogeechee Technical College is unable to reschedule your test or provide you with a refund.
-To register for the CBT, go to www.GEDcomputer.com or call (877) EXAM-GED Monday through Friday, 7:00 a.m. to 7:00 p.m., CST.
-For registration information and step-by-step guide please click here.
+To register for the CBT, go to www.ged.com.
+For more facts and information about the GED® test, please visit the TCSG website.